ismendoza/ismendoza/README.md

 - 👋 Hi, I’m @ismendoza
-- 👀 I’m interested in programming and relational databases
+- 👀 I’m interested in programming Laravel and relational databases
-- 🌱 I’m currently learning jetstream and Android (kotlin)
+- 🌱 I’m currently learning vuejs
-- 💞️ I’m looking to collaborate on build databases on oracle and mysql
+- 💞️ I’m looking to collaborate on build databases on oracle and mysql, laravel and angular applications
 - 📫 How to reach me ...

 <!---